 In an interview with Women’s Health, Rory explained the process of the show.
 It began with 15 men and 15 women arriving in the pods.
 The first set of dates was short, and the contestants narrowed down lists from eight, and then down to two.
 Rory said, "After every date, we would list, in order, who we liked the most.
 As the numbers got smaller, the dates got longer, from 30 minutes to several hours."

-This also makes more sense as to how so many couples were able to get engaged in ten days because the dates were so long.
-There is no official reason on how production decided which couples to pick for the Mexico portion of the show, but many fans speculate that they picked the ones who would be the most entertaining for fans to watch.
+This also makes more sense as to how so many couples were able to get engaged in 10 days because the dates were so long.
+There's no official reason on how production decided which couples to pick for the Mexico portion of the show, but many fans speculate that they picked the ones who would be the most entertaining for fans to watch.

 The two couples we didn't see get engaged were Rory and Danielle, and Westley and Lexie.
 Neither couple went through with the marriage, leaving Lauren and Cameron, and Amber and Barnett to be the only two couples to marry in the end.
 Both couples remain married a year and a half after filming concluded (officially at least).